Yeast Nutrient DAP

 - Add 5 gm of yeast nutrient (old)

-- Boil the three for 10 minutes and cool it in a ice bath
+- Boil the three for 10 minutes and cool it in an ice bath

-- Wait for the temperature reaches 30 degrees
+- Wait until the temperature reaches 30 degrees

 - Sprinkle 5gm of dry yeast, stir gently and wait for 15-60 minutes

-Best time to add yeast nutrients is in the starter culture when you are hydrating the yeast.
+The best time to add yeast nutrients is in the starter culture when you are hydrating the yeast.
 Beer brewers also add yeast nutrients during the last 10 minutes of the boil so that the ingredient gets sterilized.
-Wine and coder makers typically add it during step feeding (along with sugar in 2-3 stages during the initial days of fermentation).
-What you should never do is add the yeast nutrient along with Camden (potassium meta bi sulphite) on the first day i.e. before adding yeast.
-This is a food for the yeast and not for other bacteria and wild micro organisms.
-Similarly weather you are making beer or wine, don’t add it in secondary or after 3 days into fermentation (unless it is a stuck ferment)
+Wine and cider makers typically add it during step feeding (along with sugar in 2-3 stages during the initial days of fermentation).
+What you should never do is add the yeast nutrient along with Camden (potassium metabisulfite) on the first day i.e. before adding yeast.
+This is food for the yeast and not for other bacteria and wild microorganisms.
+Similarly, whether you are making beer or wine, don’t add it in second or after 3 days into fermentation (unless it is a stuck ferment)